 Streptococcus pneumoniae (or pneumococcus) are bacteria that can cause various symptoms, which are known under the collective name pneumococcal disease.
 Pneumococci enter the human body through the nose and mouth and can be transmitted from human to human.
 Most healthy people’s immune systems are able to kill the bacteria before they cause infection, however children, elderly people, smokers, people who’ve just had the flu and people who have no spleen, are more likely to develop pneumococcal infection.

 Pneumococcal infection is spread when an infected person talks, coughs or sneezes small droplets containing infectious agents into the air.
 People who are nearby may breathe in the droplets.
-In addition, infection can ben spread through kissing and shaking hands.
+In addition, infection can be spread through kissing and shaking hands.
 Pneumococci are commonly found in the upper respiratory tract of healthy people.
-Babies and young children are most likely to become infected.
+Babies and young children under the age of 3 are most likely to become infected.
 Also, elderly people with a weakened immune system are at a higher risk.
 Pneumococcal infections can be treated with antibiotics.
 People with severe pneumococcal infections often need to be admitted to hospital.
-In most cases, people fully recover from Pneumococcal disease.
+In most cases, people fully recover from pneumococcal disease.

 Since 2006, all children in the Netherlands are offered pneumococcal vaccination.
 This vaccine protects children against serious pneumococcal infections.
 Risk groups – people who are particularly susceptible to pneumococcal infection – can also consider vaccination.
 Furthermore, the spreading of the bacteria may be limited by taking precautionary measures when coughing.
 Always wash your hands afterwards.